hydephp/develop/docs/digging-deeper/navigation.md

 You can easily add custom navigation menu links similar to how we add Authors.
 Simply add a `NavigationItem` model to the `navigation.custom` array.

-When linking to an external site, you should use the `NavigationItem::forLink()` method facade.
+When linking to an external site, you should use the `NavigationItem::create()` method facade.
 The first two arguments are the destination and label, both required.
 The third argument is the priority, which is optional, and defaults to `500`.

 ```php